speakeztech/crqcindex/docs/crqc-index-design-scaffold.md

 - Supply chain indicators (dilution refrigerator orders, laser system procurement)
 - National quantum strategy announcements and budget allocations

+**Application-level benchmarks (secondary calibration)**
+- QFT fidelity measurements at increasing qubit counts (leading indicator for Shor's viability — QFT is a direct subroutine of Shor's algorithm)
+- Algorithm accuracy across platforms at equivalent qubit counts (measures the gap between necessary conditions and sufficient conditions for CRQC)
+- Time-to-Solution (TTS) measurements capturing full classical/quantum pipeline overhead, not just circuit execution time
+- Cross-platform comparison results using standardized benchmark suites (MLPerf-style closed/open division frameworks)

+These signals do not directly push or pull Z. They help the agents assess whether Tier 1 hardware signals are actually closing the necessary-sufficient gap.
+A hardware milestone that claims Z-relevant capability (sufficient qubit count, sufficient fidelity) is corroborated or contradicted by application-level benchmark performance on that hardware.
+As application-level benchmarks scale toward cryptographically relevant sizes (hundreds and eventually thousands of logical qubits), they naturally carry more weight in the agents' assessment of close rate.

 ### Tier 3: Noise (actively filtered)

 These signals are identified and tagged but excluded from Z estimation.
 The